mikeroyal/Linear-Algebra-Guide/README.md

 ### iii.
 Matrix-vector product

-The matrix-vector product is an important special case of the matrixmatrix product.
+The matrix-vector product is an important special case of the matrix product.

 There are two fundamentally different yet equivalent ways to interpret the matrix-vector product.
 In the column picture, (C), the multiplication of the matrix A by the vector ~x produces a linear combination of the columns of the matrix: ~y = A~x = x1A[:,1] + x2A[:,2], where A[:,1] and A[:,2] are the first and second columns of the matrix A. In the row picture, (R), multiplication of the matrix A by the vector ~x produces a column vector with coefficients equal to the dot products of rows of the matrix with the vector ~x.